-Siding and roofing are, no doubt, a perfect way to add pomp and color to your abode.
+Siding and roofing are, no doubt, the perfect way to add pomp and color to your abode.
 It is imperative to choose the most convenient option for you with many options in the roofing and sliding market.
-Not to underscore the importance of aesthetics, sliding material ability to resist water, versatility, and durability are key considerations to make.
+Not to underscore the importance of aesthetics, sliding material’s ability to resist water, versatility, and durability are key considerations to make.

 Most Popular types of Roofing and Siding

 Wood is mostly used in bungalows and cottages as an exterior finish.
 Wood siding is durable and has an aesthetic appeal if looked after in the right way.
 A key point to note for wood lovers is that it requires a lot of maintenance to last long.
 Wood maintenance practices may include staining, chalking, and painting to prevent the harsh effects of adverse weather conditions and insect attacks.
 Well-maintained wood can last for up to a century.
 The market price for wood siding or roofing varies from $5 to $10 per square foot.

 Conventional stucco is a combination of cement, lime, sand, and water.
 In most stucco siding or roofs, a waterproof membrane and a galvanized metal sheet are layered over wooden walls before installing stucco.
 These measures are normally undertaken to create a good foundation for the stucco finish and protect the walls or roof ceiling.